Bhuvanadhana/flipkart/README.md

 from sales
 where order_status='Cancelled'
 ```
---Retrieve the total quantity of products sold by category in 2023.
+11.--Retrieve the total quantity of products sold by category in 2023.
 ```sql
 select
 	p.category,